Insurance Adverse Action Notices: What They Mean and Your Rights

 Common Reasons for an Insurance Adverse Action

 Insurers evaluate dozens of risk factors when underwriting a policy.
 When one or more of these factors results in a negative outcome, they must be listed specifically on the adverse action notice.
-Regulatory guidance has emphasized that vague language like "outside risk tolerance" or "credit score below bank policy" does not meet federal compliance standards — up to four primary, specific reasons must be disclosed.
-The June 2025 NCOIL Credit Model Act, adopted as a template for states, further reinforces the requirement for clear, consumer-friendly language in adverse action notices.
+Regulatory guidance has consistently emphasized that vague language like "outside risk tolerance" does not meet federal compliance standards.
+Up to four primary, specific reasons must be disclosed in clear, consumer-friendly language.

 Credit-Based Insurance Score Reasons

-Seven states currently ban or significantly restrict the use of credit scores for insurance: California, Hawaii, Maryland, Massachusetts, Michigan, Oregon, and Utah.
-If you live in one of these states, a credit-related adverse action in insurance is far less likely.
+Four states currently fully ban the use of credit scores for auto insurance: California, Hawaii, Massachusetts, and Michigan.
+Three additional states — Maryland, Oregon, and Utah — impose significant restrictions but stop short of full bans.
+As of early 2026, legislation is advancing in states including New York, but no new bans have been enacted.
+If you live in a ban state, a credit-related adverse action is far less likely.
 Everywhere else, common credit-related adverse action reasons include:

 • Low overall credit-based insurance score